TiloPapke/FinanceOverViewTraining/README.md

 goal points for version 0.0.4
 - [ ] unit tests
-- [ ] hashed session id to ensure a users identity for futres calls so that a user can only change own data
+- [-] hashed session id to ensure a users identity for futres calls so that a user can only change own data, rejected instead user_id stored in server side session data
 - [x] defintion of data structure for storage
 - [ ] hash content of field "reset_secret"
 - [ ] simple finance account management